-- Computer Projectors, LED Displays and associated computers are available for checkout by course TAs for faculty&course support at the Loeb Library Circulation Desk.
-Users are expected to sign up for, collect, operate and return (in a timely fashion) the projectors and screens and to familiarize themselves with their operation prior to ‘live’ use.
+- Computer Projectors, LED Displays and associated computers are available for checkout by course TAs for faculty and course support at the Loeb Library Circulation Desk.
+Users are expected to sign up for, collect, operate, and return (in a timely fashion) the projectors and screens and to familiarize themselves with their operation prior to ‘live’ use.

 - No software or other functionality on borrowed computers should be assumed without testing; all equipment and peripherals should be verified for proper installation and operation prior to ‘live’ use.